-When combined, Savannah and Brunswick, two of Georgia’s four ports, come in at number four on our ranking of the biggest sea ports in USA.
-The Port of Savannah is home to the largest single-terminal container facility in the nation, whereas more than a dozen automakers use Brunswick as an import center for their vehicles
+When combined, Savannah and Brunswick, two of Georgia’s four ports, come in at number four on our ranking of the biggest sea ports in the USA.
+The Port of Savannah is home to the largest single-terminal container facility in the nation, whereas more than a dozen automakers use Brunswick as an import centre for their vehicles

 - Container volume: 4.35 million TEU in Savannah alone